MaelDes/SISE_Eaux_Spatial_Distribution/README.md

 ### How many years can I combine?

-As many as you want, CSVs are simply concatenated.
+As many as you want — CSVs are simply concatenated.
 Adjust figure legends accordingly.

 ### Testing a parameter not in the default list